Business glossary

 Permanent Employment Contract in Spain

-A contrato indefinido (permanent or open-ended employment contract) is an employment agreement with no predetermined end date.
-Under the Estatuto de los Trabajadores (ET), every employment relationship is presumed to be permanent unless the employer can demonstrate a legitimate legal basis for a temporary contract.
-This presumption of permanency is the structural default of Spanish labour law.
+A permanent employment contract in Spain — known as contrato indefinido — is an open-ended agreement with no fixed end date.
+Under the Estatuto de los Trabajadores (ET), every employment relationship is legally presumed to be permanent unless the employer can prove a valid legal basis for a temporary contract.
+If no valid temporary basis exists, the contract is automatically treated as a permanent one (indefinido), regardless of what it is labelled.

 The 2021 labour reform (Royal Decree-Law 32/2021, in force from 30 March 2022) dramatically reinforced this default by eliminating several previously common temporary contract types, introducing the fixed-discontinuous contract (contrato fijo-discontinuo) as the preferred vehicle for seasonal and cyclical work, and increasing the administrative and financial consequences of improper use of temporary contracts.